amer/resinfra/README.md

 We support Azure, GCP, Hetzner Cloud, and Proxmox.

-- On Azure, create a subscription and a resource group.
-The resource group should be used exclusively for by tool.
+- On Azure, create a subscription (or re-use an existing one) and a resource group.
-  Set the `azure_resource_group` variable in [`terraform/main.tf`](terraform/main.tf) to the resource group name you chose.
 - On GCP and Hetzner Cloud, create a project.

 For each provider, generate the required credentials and put them in